TacosConChelas/TacosConChelas/README.md

 --->
 ## About me
 - 👋 Console.log("Hi Everyone"); jajajj My name is Adriel (TacosConChelas), I'm from Mexico and I'm 20 years old.
 Some people call me "Chelas" and others call me "Adri".
-- 👀 II am interested in programming but I am still a beginner.
+- 👀 I'm interested in programming but I am still a beginner.
 In addition to being interested in Cybersecurity.
-- 🌱 I’m currently learning a little JS and Java.
+- 🌱 I'm currently learning a little JS and Java.
-- 💞️ I’m looking to collaborate on some game development or application development.
+- 💞️ I'm looking to collaborate on some game development or application development.
 - 📫 How to reach me you could send me a message to my instagram "Tacos_Con_Chelas".

 ## Programming languages